rsfurlin/rsfurlin/README.md

 - 👋 Hi, I’m @rsfurlin
 - 👀 I’m exploring building an app.
 My outsourcing attempts where terrible so I'm learning to build it myself.
 - 🌱 I’m currently learning HTML and Python for starters.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...hmm...I don't know.
+My expertise is financial services and investment.
+I have both CFA and CAIA (alternative investment) designations.
 - 📫 How to reach me rsfurlin@gmail.com

 <!---